 Seven men left Sarajevo on March 15, 2019.
-They reached the border of Croatia during day time and proceeded to walk through Croatia for almost 12 days.
-At approximately 5.30 am on Sunday, March 24, the group reached the Kulpa River and the border of Slovenia.
+They reached the border of Croatia during the day and proceeded to walk through the country for almost 12 days.
+At approximately 5.30 am on Sunday, March 24, the group reached the Kulpa River at the Slovenian frontier.
 One man decided to cross the river over a shallower, rocky area that led into a waterfall.
 The other six men decided to cross downriver from him.
 They all began to cross at the same time.
-The interviewee led the group of six.
+The respondent led the group of six.

 “The water was up to my chest and I navigated with a large stick.”